elliotclowes/learnt.me/"The Hungry Empire" by Lizzie Collingham.md

 > “For most of the eighteenth century the term 'empire' did not denote the possession of territory but the power to dominate trade.
 The first British Empire was an 'empire of the seas'.” p xix

 ---

+### 1. How the trade in Newfoundland salt cod laid the foundations of the Empire

 Britain has had more than one empire, apparently.